Uncertainty-Aware Hybrid Inference with On-Device Small and Remote Large Language Models: Uncertainty-Aware Hybrid Language Model for High-Throughput LLM Inference

-Ideally, the uncertainty threshold should be tailored to each token individually.
-However, for simplicity, we use a fixed threshold.
-To determine this threshold, we derive a bound on the uncertainty under the assumption that the tokens are independently and identically distributed (i.i.d.) as follows: \begin{theorem} Assuming that both the uncertainty and the rejection probability are i.i.d. across rounds, with $u \coloneqq u(t)$ and $\beta \coloneqq \beta(t)$ for any $t$, the uncertainty threshold $u_{\text{th}}$ in U-HLM is derived as:
+Ideally, the uncertainty threshold should be adjusted individually for each $t$-th round.
+However, for simplicity, we adopt a fixed threshold.
+To determine this threshold, we derive an uncertainty bound under the assumption that uncertainty and rejection probability are independently and identically distributed (i.i.d.) across rounds: \begin{theorem} Under the i.i.d. assumption, with $u \coloneqq u(t)$ and $\beta \coloneqq \beta(t)$ for any $t$, the uncertainty threshold $u_{\text{th}}$ in U-HLM is given by: